ahward21/marktplaats_monitor/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (You should create a LICENSE file, e.g., containing the MIT license text).
+   This project is licensed under the GLPL License